awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes.md

 Amazon EBS provides the following volume types: General Purpose SSD \(`gp2`\), Provisioned IOPS SSD \(`io1` and `io2`\), Throughput Optimized HDD \(`st1`\), Cold HDD \(`sc1`\), and Magnetic \(`standard`, a previous\-generation type\)\.
 They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.

 Your account has a limit on the number of EBS volumes that you can use, and the total storage available to you\.
-For more information about these limits, and how to request an increase in your limits, see [Amazon EC2 Service Quotas](ec2-resource-limits.md)\.
+For more information about these limits, and how to request an increase in your limits, see [Amazon EC2 service quotas](ec2-resource-limits.md)\.

+For more information about pricing, see [Amazon EBS Pricing](http://aws.amazon.com/ebs/pricing/)\.

 **Topics**
 + [Benefits of using EBS volumes](#EBSFeatures)